Ricky Kej

+Kej is the Guinness World Record holder for the world's largest singing lesson, achieved through the recording of 13,944 tribal children performing the Indian National Anthem.
+The lesson is among the largest mass-participation musical education events involving indigenous children.

 Kej was also named a UNCCD Land Ambassador at the COP14 to raise public awareness about the challenges of land degradation, desertification and drought.
-Kej serves as a "High-Profile Supporter" of the United Nations High Commissioner for Refugees (UNHCR), UNESCO - MGIEP "Global Ambassador for Kindness", UNICEF Celebrity Supporter, and is an ambassador for the Earth Day Network.
+Kej serves as a "High-Profile Supporter" of the United Nations High Commissioner for Refugees (UNHCR), UNESCO - MGIEP Global Ambassador for Kindness, UNICEF Celebrity Supporter, and is an ambassador for the Earth Day Network.
 In 2020, Kej was named as a GQ Hero 2020 by GQ India magazine and in 2023, Kej was named as one of GQ India's "Man of the Year".

-In 2015, he won a Grammy at the 57th Annual Grammy Awards for his album "Winds of Samsara" in the Best New Age Album category.
-The project, his 14th studio album, debuted at No. 1 on the US Billboard New Age Albums Chart in August 2014.
-The album also peaked at No. 1 on the Zone Music Reporter Top 100 Radio Airplay Chart in the month of July 2014.

-In 2022, Ricky Kej won his second Grammy at the 64th Annual Grammy Awards for his album "Divine Tides" in collaboration with Stewart Copeland in the Best New Age Album category.
-This album was critically acclaimed by numerous news agencies such as Rolling Stone, Bloomberg, The Sunday Guardian, India Today among others.

-In 2023, Ricky Kej won his third Grammy for his album "Divine Tides" at the 65th Annual Grammy Awards in the Best Immersive Audio Album category, which took place in Los Angeles in February.